Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 3. Smoking helps to reduce the tone of the vascular walls and increase blood pressure on them;

-5. Increased blood glucose;
+5. Increased blood glucose levels;

-6. Obese people almost always have hypertension;
+6. Obese people almost always suffer from hypertension;

 1. Increased pulse pressure;